alfahami/bcertificate/README.md

 ![alt text](screenshots/git-github.png "Certificate details")

+##### BLOCKCHAIN LAND MANAGEMENT SYSTEM
+If you find interest in this project.
+You might also look at a similar project that manage land certificates with **QR Code** where a client request a certificate to a land conserver and this latter add it in their [blockchain network land certificate management](https://github.com/alfahami/landCertificate).

 #### Contributions, remarks & questions
-Please contact me by email in case you've got questions, remarks, ... regarding the project.\
+Please contact me by email in case you've got questions, remarks, can't launch the app ... regarding the project.\
 Feel free to contribute by creating an [issue](https://github.com/alfahami/bcertificate/issues/new) and/or a [pull request](https://github.com/alfahami/bcertificate/pulls). \
 The main focus was on getting familiar with Hyperledger and its different ways of building blockchain solutions.

 ### Author
  [AL-FAHAMI TOIHIR](https://alfahami.github.io/ "Resume and protfolio page")\